vaidashi/career-development-curriculum/module_four/pd_kickoff.md

 # Module 4 Professional Development Kickoff

-## Your Crash Course in Job Search Strategies & Resources
+## Setting You Up for Success in the Module 4 Job Search

 [Slides for this lesson](https://docs.google.com/presentation/d/1DNPivOJBUUnWlwD-n-2K9dysidWPyVFaqCvMmy87Irw/edit?usp=sharing)

 ### Session Structure:
 Time: 60 mins, then breakout groups

-	-Go through the M4 PD groups more in-depth to discuss week by week what you’ll be doing with your coaches; week 1: intros, week 2: resumes, etc.
-		-Ask coaches to add to doc and then provide more info in the Overall Coaching doc -Ratings for the specific areas in the survey (outreach, etc) — have specific questions for them to gauge their current work in that area…be ready to discuss in their first peer group meeting
-	-Identify barriers — have pieces ready to discuss in peer group meeting -Learn from alumni sections — change these to be more about strategically finding resources and connections to help them with the areas they feel weaker
-	-Bring in more coaching strategies; start with the vision?
-	-After updating the markdown, share with M4 groups to get any updates for their meeting structures

-New plan:
--Opening; discuss 30-day plan and purpose of PD groups -Coaching strategies: visioning, etc.
--Barriers and strategies for groups/coaches to hold them accountable for overcoming them -Jobtrack set-up
--Resources

-* Opening: objectives & introduction of scope & sequence of M4 PD; introduction to how groups will work & discuss end of module plan (12 mins)
+* Opening: objectives, scope & sequence of M4 PD.
+Introduction to PD groups, breakdown of week by week, and discussion of 30-day plan (15 mins)
-* Intro to barriers (10 mins)
+* Intro to Barriers & Strategies (10 mins)
-* Outreach (15 mins)
+* Coaching strategies: visioning, etc. (10 mins)
-* Networking & Branding (13 mins)
+* Jobtrack set-up (15 mins)
-* Technical Interview Prep Ideas (7 mins)
+* Resources/Alumni sharing (8 mins)
-* Closing & prepare to get into breakout groups (2 mins)
+* Closing & & prepare to get into breakout groups (2 mins)

 ## Opening: The Big Picture
 ### Objectives
 * Understand the scope and sequence of Module 4 Professional Development and what support looks like this module
 * Discover the use and importance of M4 PD peer groups & coaches
-*
 * Identify barriers that may come up for you in the job search
+* Create a Jobtrack.io account
-* Identify particular strategies for outreach, networking, branding, and interview prep
+* Identify particular resources & strategies for outreach, networking, branding, and interview prep

 ### Module 4 Professional Development Scope & Sequence
 You're starting your final module at Turing, and we aim to set you up with structured support to help you navigate this successfully.
 However, you are the driver of your own job search -- take advantage of all of the tools and resources listed here!